NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-01-77.md

 He Yitain’s seventh layer Internal Energy was already pushing down on their hearts like a mountain, making them feel discouraged to even try and surpass the former.
 Now knowing that He Yiming, a fifteen-year-old youngster had the cultivation of eight-layer since half a year ago, they could only see their future completely dull and devoid of any light.

-Lord Master Cheng and other members of Cheng family also exchanged a glance.
-The shock and awe in their eyes quite evident.
-This moment, they felt glad that they had been related to He family by marriage.
+Lord Master Cheng and other members of Cheng family also exchanged a glance; the shock and awe in their eyes quite evident.
+This moment, they felt glad that they had decided to establish marital relationship with He family.

 At this moment, everybody understood that a super genius lurked in He family.
 Once this genius matured, he could easily transform the three-influential-families phase of Tai Cang county.